igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 and had the effect of making everything dependent on everything.

-Additionally, some of the software interfaces were initially coded at the wrong level of abstaction (generally too low a level).
+Additionally, some of the software interfaces were initially coded at the wrong level of abstraction (generally too low a level).
 This resulted in what effectively became multiple layers of drivers (each somewhat higher level) for a single (simple) piece of hardware.
 This was needlessly inefficient and hard to understand and debug.